conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 to use lockfiles, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.

-The `local-recipes-index` repository allows you to easily building binaries from a fork of the `conan-center-index`.
-It is important not to mix binaries from ConanCenter with locally built ones but instead to build all dependencies directly from the fork.
+The `local-recipes-index` repository allows you to easily building binaries from a fork of the `conan-center-index`, and then hosting them on a Conan remote repository like Artifactory.
+This is important to avoid mixing binaries from ConanCenter with those built locally.
+It ensures all dependencies are consistently built from the fork, establishing a more managed and secure process for binary creation that meets necessary compliance standards.

 To begin, remove the upstream ConanCenter as it will not be used, everything will come from our own fork: